sahilrajput03/learn-blockchain/solidity-only.md

         ![image](https://user-images.githubusercontent.com/31458531/200049982-3604690b-c30a-428e-84d2-ef4953c852d9.png)

-        **And polygon simply rocks becoz it costs only 30Paise.
+        **And polygon, deploying above same contract is just 30paise.
+It simply rocks becoz it costs only 30Paise.
 Its amazing.!! 🥰 ❣ 💓 ❥ 💑 💜 , You can read how much cheap it is in comparison to ethereum direct deployments in below section: "Deployment to polygon is very very very cheap, yikes!!!".**

         ![image](https://user-images.githubusercontent.com/31458531/200431161-d93d79f3-fb7d-41a9-a613-f8dce0bda9ed.png)